 Container Exchange (Qld) Limited

-- Acting for Brisbane Auto Recycling (BAR) and its two directors in the first industrial manslaughter (IM) prosecution in Australia being prosecuted under a WHS Act and the first category 1 convictions in Queensland.
+- Acted for Brisbane Auto Recycling Pty Ltd and its two directors in relation to the first industrial manslaughter prosecution in Australia being prosecuted under a Work Health and Safety Act 2011 and the first category 1 convictions in Queensland.